 According to the Friends of the Earth, the Cruise Ship Report Card ranks the cruise lines and each ship in the respective fleet according to four criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance, and Transparency.

-- To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems against the total number of ships in the cruise line.
-Ships with AWTS were downgraded in 2020 since no companies publicly report on the performance of those advanced systems.
+To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems (AWTS) against the total number of ships in the cruise line.
+Ships with AWTS were downgraded in 2021 because no companies publicly report on the performance of those advanced systems.

-- To determine the Transparency grade for each cruise line we graded each line based on whether it responded to our 2020 requests for information regarding their environmental practices.
+To determine the Transparency grade for each cruise line we graded each cruise line based on whether it responded to our 2021 requests for information regarding their environmental practices.

-Disney was also one of the cruise lines that responded to the Friends of the Earth Annual inquiries about its environmental practices with specifics, awarding them an A for transparency.
+Disney was also one of the cruise lines that responded to Friends of the Earth inquiries about its environmental practices with specifics, awarding them an A for transparency.

 Disney Cruise Line | Friends of the Earth Annual Grades